Creative Pumpkin Designs for Halloween

 Pumpkin Vegetable Tray

 Hosting a Halloween party or fall get together?
 We've got the perfect idea for you!
 Use a pumpkin and some vegetables on skewers to make a spectacular center piece.
 All you have to do is hollow out your pumpkin like you normally would when carving it, ad some foam to the inside and place your vegetable skewer sticks artfully inside.
-Want to learn how to grow your own vegetable garden?
-Click here to learn more.
+Want to learn how to grow your own food?
+Start a vegetable garden.

 11 / 15